Quentin-dev937/Glass-Project/README.md

 #### Adding training observations

-In order to optimze the training of the algorithm and to obtain a more balanced training set, we used the Random over Sampling method to add data to the training set.
+In order to optimize the training of the algorithm and to obtain a more balanced training set, we used the Random over Sampling method to add data to the training set.

 ![image](https://user-images.githubusercontent.com/67120829/184905082-a1fa5913-9bfc-427e-8f58-5bbaed678ce0.png)